ElAwbery/Lucky_Egg/README.md

 Incrementally builds a website starting at the lowest level of back end web development and working up from there.

-Each of the tasks below correspond to the file with the same number.
+Each of the tasks below corresponds to the file with the same number.

 1. Established a connection with the browser